CompuTec/processforce-docs/current/user-guide/inventory/batch-control/overview.md

 The SAP Business One Batch Details form and the ProcessForce Batch Master Data form have been consolidated into a single form.
 Navigation from all SAP Business One and ProcessForce documents and reports will open this new form.

-Note: when adding User-Defined Fields to the SAP Business One Batch Details Table, the same User-Defined Fields (name and format, etc.) need to be added to the ProcessForce Additional Batch Tables.
+**Note**: when adding User-Defined Fields to the SAP Business One Batch Details Table, the same User-Defined Fields (name and format, etc.) need to be added to the ProcessForce Additional Batch Tables.

 :::info Path
 Inventory → Item Management → Batches